jankazil/hrrr-data/README.md

 This repository provides two top-level CLI scripts for working with HRRR surface forecasts:

 - **`hrrr-fetch-sfc-forecast`**: Download HRRR surface forecast GRIB2 files for a given date range, initialization hour, valid hour, and region from the NOAA S3 bucket.
-If requested, a subset of commonly used surface variables (temperature, humidity, wind, precipitation) is extracted into a netCDF file.
+If requested, a subset of commonly used variables (temperature, humidity, wind, precipitation) is extracted into a netCDF file.
 Both the GRIB2 and the processed netCDF files are stored locally.

 - **`hrrr-extract-sfc-vars`**: Process a single local HRRR GRIB2 file (previously downloaded) by converting it to netCDF and writing a new netCDF file that contains only a selected set of variables, with added long names and metadata attributes.

-Selected surface variables saved in netCDF files:
+Selected variables saved in netCDF files:

   - Air temperature at 2 m above ground
   - Dew point temperature at 2 m above ground